irfndi/Celebrum-Ai/.trae/rules/project_rules.md

     - **No Deletion:** Avoid deleting records; append new paragraphs or mark old ones as outdated.
     - **No Full Rewrites:** Avoid rewriting entire documents unless essential.
     - **Lessons Learned:** Document all insights, fixes, and corrections in `Lessons Learned` (in `scratchpad.md`) with a `[YYYY-MM-DD]` timestamp.
 Each lesson should be a single item.
-- **Project Status Board:** Use simple markdown todo format for project tracking.
+- **Project Status Board:** Use simple Markdown to-do format for project tracking.
 Maintained by the Executor, reviewed by the Planner.
 - **Document Archiving:** Human users will manually move completed/canceled plans to `implementation-done` or `implementation-cancel`.
 Long `scratchpad.md` files will be moved to `.taskmaster/docs/old-scratchpad`.

 ---